ParhamTaher/ClassRoomFinder/deliverables/d3/Iteration-03.review.md

 #### Goals and/or tasks that were met/completed:

  * Goal: Google Maps integration
-	- Basic functionality of this feature was completed the night of March 23
-	- Only the homepage has Google Maps integration
-	- Although we only have basic funcionality completed, we were very proud of achieving this goal.
+	- Basic functionality of this feature was completed.
+Although we only have basic functionality completed, we were very proud of achieving this goal.
-	- Our developers found it difficult to use the Google Maps API.
-	- We were very close to abandoning the use of the Google Maps API.
-	- Thankfully, we were able to get basic functionality working.

- * Goal: Finish the frontend HTML/CSS
+ * Goal: Finish the [front-end](../assets/) HTML/CSS
- 	- This was completed by Parham
+ 	- This was completed by Parham, Shray and Bence
- 	- [link to artifact to show it was completed]

- * Goal: Popluate the database
+ * Goal: Populate the database
- 	- This was accomplished by various group members.
+ 	- This was accomplished by Angela and will be continued when the Cobalt API is integrated to populate the application.

 #### Goals and/or tasks that were planned but not met/completed: